OWASP/www-project-top-10-for-large-language-model-applications/0_9_vulns/ExcessiveAgency.md

 2. **Limit the functions** that are implemented in LLM plugins/tools to the minimum necessary.
 For example, a plugin that accesses a user's mailbox to summarise emails may only require the ability to read emails, so the plugin should not contain other functionality such as deleting or sending messages.
 3. **Avoid open-ended actions** where possible (e.g., run a shell command, fetch a URL, etc) and use plugins/tools with more granular functionality.
 For example, an LLM-based app may need to write some output to a file.
 If this were implemented using a plugin to run a shell function then the scope for undesireable actions is very large (any other shell command could be executed).
 A more secure alternative would be to build a file-writing plugin that could only support that specific functionality.
 4. **Limit the permissions** that LLM plugins/tools are granted to other systems the minimum necessary in order to limit the scope of undesirable actions.
 For example, an LLM agent that uses a product database in order to make purchase recommendations to a customer might only need read access to a 'products' table; it should not have access to other tables, nor the ability to insert, update or delete records.
 This should be enforced by applying appropriate database permissions for the identity that the LLM plugin uses to connect to the database.
+5. **Track user authorization and security scope** to ensure actions taken on behalf of a user are executed on downstream systems in the context of that specific user, and with the minimum privileges necessary.
+For example, an LLM plugin that reads a user's code repo should require the user to authenticate via OAuth and with the minimum scope required.
-5. **Utilise human-in-the-loop control** to require a human to approve all actions before they are taken.
+6. **Utilise human-in-the-loop control** to require a human to approve all actions before they are taken.
 This may be implemented in a downstream system (outside the scope of the LLM system) or within the LLM plugin.
 See this example of adding a human-in-the-loop verification step into a LangChain tool: https://python.langchain.com/docs/modules/agents/tools/how_to/human_approval

 **How to mitigate:**